-We are actively engaged in seeking to understand and improve life for those living with dementia.
-We have combined our collective skills and experiences to form a unique interdisciplinary team drawn from biomedical science, technology, the arts and humanities, and the social sciences.
+We have combined our collective skills and experiences to form a unique interdisciplinary team drawn from social sciences, the arts and humanities and biomedical science.

 Our research is impactful and far reaching in scope and scale.
 We have received funding from a variety of sources including academic research councils, national and local charities, clinical commissioning groups, city and county councils, philanthropic donors, NHS trusts and other public sector providers.
-We undertake applied and pure research and have completed a number of evaluations for local, regional and national organisations.
+We undertake applied and pure research and have completed research evaluations for local, regional and national organisations.

 We are skilled using a variety of research methods and disseminate the results of our work in ways that maximise their potential.
-Alongside publishing our work we host and attend a number of conferences, seminars and workshops each year and run a vibrant programme of wider engagement events at which others can find out more about our research.
+Alongside publishing our work in journals and books we host and attend a number of conferences, seminars and workshops each year where we share our findings.
+We run a vibrant programme of wider engagement events in the community where interested parties can find out more about our research.